 The University's Discrimination Grievance Procedures provide for a prompt, fair, and impartial investigation and resolution process of alleged violations of the university policy prohibiting domestic violence, dating violence, sexual assault, and stalking.
-Furthermore, it is the practice of the Office to provide, where feasible:
+Furthermore, it is the practice to provide:

 - 1. The Complainant and the Respondent will have timely notice for meetings at which the Complainant, Respondent, or both, may be present. - 2.
-The Complainant, the Respondent, and appropriate officials will have timely and equal access to any information used during formal investigations. - 3.
+The Complainant, the Respondent, and appropriate officials will have timely and equal access to any information used during investigations. - 3.
 The institutional disciplinary procedures will not be conducted by officials with a conflict of interest or bias for or against the Complainant or the Respondent.
-These officials receive annual training in Title IX, VAWA, and the Clery act. - 4.
-The Complainant and the Respondent will have the same opportunities to have an advisor present during any institutional proceeding.
+These officials receive annual training in VAWA and the Adjudication of VAWA Crimes. - 4.
 The Complainant and the Respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The University will not limit the choice of advisor for either the Complainant or the Respondent in any meeting or institutional proceeding.
-If Respondent or Complainant does not have an advisor of their choosing, the University will provide an advisor for the hearing.
-Please note, however, the role of the advisor is limited to providing advice to the individuals, cross-examination during the hearing, and may not speak freely on their behalf. - 5.
+Please note, however, the role of the advisor is limited to providing advice to the individuals, cross-examination during a Title IX hearing, and may not speak freely on their behalf. - 5.
 The Complainant and the Respondent will be notified simultaneously, in writing, of any initial, interim, and final decision of any formal investigation; and - 6.
 Where an appeal is permitted under the applicable policy, the Complainant and the Respondent will be notified simultaneously in writing of the procedures for the Respondent and the Complainant to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the Complainant and the Respondent will be notified simultaneously in writing of any change to the result before it becomes final and of the final result once the appeal is resolved.